Photographers

 George Herringshaw

-George Herringshaw has been photographing sport for over forty years and professionally since 1970.
-His work has appeared in almost every British daily newspaper (there are over fifty) and in countless magazines and books.
-He has travelled extensively capturing his sporting images, covering all the Summer Olympics Games since 1976 and every one of the World Athletics Championships.
-To date he has photographed eight football World Cup Finals and numerous European Cup Finals of various kinds.
+George Herringshaw has been photographing sport professionally since 1970.
+His work has appeared in almost every British daily newspaper (pre Internet there were over fifty) and in numerous magazines and books.
+He has travelled extensively capturing his sporting images, covering ten Summer Olympics Games and every World Athletics Championships.
+To date he has photographed eight football World Cup Finals and countless European Cup Finals of various kinds.
 Other sports he has photographed include Golf, Tennis, Rugby (both codes), Horse Racing and Cricket.

 Nigel French